 Remove the smaller peaches and thin them out.

 Take the tiny peaches out about a month after your peach tree blooms, leaving the larger ones spaced six to eight inches apart.
 This allows the remaining fruit to get more nutrients.

 Pest control and disease prevention

-Peach leaf curl and brown rot are both destructive to crop yields, but both can be controlled with the right fungicides.
-Peachtree borers are a dangerous pest that can be controlled using insecticide.
+Peach leaf curl and brown rot are destructive to crop yields, but both can be controlled with the right fungicides.
+Peachtree borers are dangerous pests that can be controlled using insecticide.
 Apply fungicides and pesticides now, rather than waiting for these pests and diseases to attack your peach trees.

 How to harvest your peach trees

 A newly planted peach tree will normally not bear fruit the first year, but those developed from seed can yield a good crop in three to four years.
 Peach trees will produce many little green peaches in the early summer months after their stunning pink spring flowers.